Carter County County Budget Committee approves $13 million in budget adjustments for Carter County schools - NewsBreak

 Related

-ELIZABETHTON — Construction projects at Harold McCormick and Hunter elementary schools were on the agenda for the Elizabethton City Board of Education and the Carter County Board of Education on Thursday evening.
+ELIZABETHTON — Construction projects at Harold McCormick and Hunter elementary schools were on the agenda for the Elizabethton City School System and the Carter County School System on Thursday evening.
 The Elizabethton board unanimously approved a contract with J.E.
-Green Company to start the renovation project at...
+Green Company to start the renovation project at Harold McCormick...

 Sullivan County EMS 'fills the box'

-Note: Updated: Dec.
-5 incident at Sullivan Heights Middle to be front and center at Jan.
-10 school board meeting